SheepCreativeSoftware/BrushlessMotorcontroller/README.md

 >
 >This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 >
->You should have received a copy of the GNU General Public License along with this program.
+>You should have received a copy of the GNU General Public License along with this program.<br/>
 >If not, see [https://www.gnu.org/licenses/.](https://www.gnu.org/licenses/.)<br/>[In Deutsch]: [https://www.gnu.de/documents/gpl-3.0.de.html](https://www.gnu.de/documents/gpl-3.0.de.html)